NQL datetime functions

 | where start_time.hour(timezone = 'GMT') >= 9 and end_time.hour(timezone = 'GMT') <= 17

-In the image below, you can see the same query, but with different time formats listed with a list clause.
-Look at the timeframe and values returned depending on the time format.
+The image below shows the same query, but with different time formats included in a list clause.
+The timeframe and values returned depend on the time format.

-• The start_time.hour(timezone = 'GMT') returns the hour of the event in London time zone.
+• The start_time.hour(timezone = 'GMT') returns the hour of the event in London's timezone.

-Make sure your timeframe selection in the query is large enough to include the timezone offset used in the filters.
+Ensure your timeframe selection in the query is large enough to include the timezone offset used in the datetime functions.

 Last updated